Where no man has gone before: Other uses

-Leonard Nimoy also delivers a slightly altered version of the monologue at the end of Star Trek II: The Wrath of Khan.
-In this case, the description of the crew’s mission was expanded to include the search not just for new life, but for "new life forms".
-The original statement, "These are the voyages of the starship Enterprise" are augmented as "These are the continuing voyages of the starship Enterprise."
-The segment that follows, usually stated, "Its five-year mission" is changed to "Her ongoing mission" presumably so that the word "continuing" is not used twice in two sentences so close to each other.
+Leonard Nimoy as Spock delivered a slightly altered version of the full monologue at the end of Star Trek II: The Wrath of Khan, separate from the version used on The Next Generation.
+In this version, the monologue describes the crew's mission as a search not just for new life, but for "new lifeforms".
+The first statement, "These are the voyages of the starship Enterprise" is also augmented as "These are the continuing voyages of the starship Enterprise"; the ship's "five-year mission" is consequently changed to the crew's "ongoing mission".
+The complete monologue is: